Understand eBay Selling Fees Before Listing

 Look at Different Store Options

 An eBay store is definitely the way to go if you plan to make eBay a business or list more than 30 items at all times.
-A store is simply an umbrella over all of your listings that determines how you will be charged for listings. eBay offers a Basic Store, Premium Store, and Anchor Store all with different base fees and pre-listing fees.
-Logically, the higher the level of the store, the more the base fee but, the lower the per-listing fee.
+A store is simply an umbrella over all of your listings that determines how you will be charged for listings. eBay offers three different store formats with varying base and per listing costs.

 There is a wonderful tool on eBay that shows exactly what the fees will be when selling an item.
 You plug in the data regarding your monthly listings such as category, number of fixed-price listings, number of auctions, sales, and shipping information and the calculator shows which eBay store option is best for your unique business.